Published in Ocular Surface

 📝

-Download this Extensive List of Artificial Tears
+Comparative List of Artificial Tears

 Preservative vs. preservative-free artificial tears

 Choosing a preservative-free eye artificial tear can reduce the potential detrimental effect on the eye and has been shown to improve signs and symptoms of the patient’s dry eye disease.
-However, if a preservative eye drop is required, alternative preservatives such as Polyquad, Polyhexamethylene biguanide (PHMB) and oxidized complexes have been shown to have less disruption on the ocular surface.6
+However, if a preservative eye drop is required, alternative preservatives such as Polyquad, polyhexamethylene biguanide (PHMB), and oxidized complexes have been shown to have less disruption on the ocular surface.6

-Gel
+Gel artificial tears

 Pros of gel artificial tears

-The great thing about gel tears is that it can be used during the daytime or at nighttime.
+The great thing about gel tears is that they can be used during the daytime or at nighttime.
 The greater viscosity in the gel drops means that it will last longer on the cornea and, therefore, does not need to be instilled as often.
-However, it is not so viscous that it will leave the vision blurry for more than a minute.
-They are still instilled with a dropper which makes it easier than ointment but with a similar level of lubrication.

 Cons of gel artificial tears

-Most gel drops on the market have preservatives which can lead to corneal toxicity if overused.
+Most gel drops on the market have preservatives, which can lead to corneal toxicity if overused.
 Furthermore, many patients do not like the consistency of gel drops as they blur the vision slightly yet still do not provide the same level of relief as ointment.

 Oil emulsion drops tend to have a milky appearance due to the emulsion that is contained in the drop.
-The emulsion prevents oil and water from separating and therefore allows a longer and more soothing effect of the drop.
-They can be more helpful in patients with a strong evaporative component, and are often chosen when a regular liquid tear does not provide enough comfort and you want a little extra lubrication.
+The emulsion prevents oil and water from separating and consequently allows a longer and more soothing effect of the drop.

-Pros of oil emulsion artificial tear drops
+Pros of oil emulsion drops

 They are a nice alternative to regular liquid tears if the clear liquid tears are not providing enough relief for the patient.
 They are slightly thicker, yet do not have the sticky, blurry feeling of a gel drop.

-Cons of oil emulsion artificial tear drops
+Cons of oil emulsion drops

 The main downside to this type of drop is that some patients are turned off by the milky appearance of the drop.
-It can sometimes leave a slight residual greasy feeling on the lids but most patients do not mind enough to stop treatment.
-Lastly, gel drops can cause a little blur initially but tend to fade quickly.
+It can sometimes leave a slight residual greasy feeling on the lids, but most patients do not mind enough to stop treatment.

-Indications
+Indications for ointments

+It should also be considered if the cornea demonstrates significant SPK—more than half the cornea.
 Ointment is also great for lagophthalmos patients to provide protection for their eyes while they sleep.

-Ointment tends to penetrate the cornea for a longer period which is why it is better for moderate/severe dry eyes.
-Often it only needs to be used once at nighttime due to its thicker formulation.
-It can also sometimes be easier for patients to see when applying, which provides assurance that the treatment was instilled in the eye.
+Ointment tends to penetrate the cornea for a longer period, which is why it is better for moderate/severe dry eyes.
+Often, it only needs to be used once at nighttime due to its thicker formulation.

 Ointment will likely cause blurry vision for a long period of time and can cause the eyelids to stick together.
 Therefore, it is usually only prescribed at nighttime.
-Due to its thick texture the patient will likely have to clean their eyelids in the morning.
-Furthermore, it can be harder for patients with poor dexterity to apply the ointment and may need help from a relative or friend.
+Due to its thick texture, the patient will likely have to clean their eyelids in the morning.

 Contact lens drops are used for patients who tend to get dry eyes when wearing contact lenses or need a boost of moisture throughout the day.